Museo Teatrale Alla Scala7352 Votes Currently Closed

 While visiting Milan, it is criminal to miss out on visiting the Museum of La Scala.
 It is a famous opera house known all over the world for its theater museum and bookshop.
 Tickets for Museum of La Scala are best booked online to save time wasted on waiting in long lines.
 Even Museum of La Scala ticket prices can be checked on our ticketing platform before being purchased.
 Combine Museum of La Scala tickets with other tours to make a perfect touring and sightseeing combination.
 Buy tickets for Museum of La Scala to avail great discounts right now.

-Museo Teatrale Alla Scala Information
+Museo Teatrale Alla Scala Travel Tips

 - The auditorium can be seen from the boxes except when rehearsals or performances are in progress.